voronianski/node-tiny-dploy/README.md

 ## Requirements

-You need these tools to be installed on your machine in order to work with _tiny-dploy_:
+You need these tools to be installed on your machine in order to work with `dploy`:

 - [git](http://git-scm.com/downloads)
 - [bower](http://bower.io)